nkyume/powerbank/README.md

       will return only users whose usernames start with that string

   - **limit**: int
-      how many users will return
+      how many transactions per page
       default value: 50

   - **page**: int